Dynamic pricing was once the realm of Uber and airlines. Now, it's coming to restaurants.

 You can also choose not to patronize a given establishment if you don't like the prices.

 "With a restaurant, if you don't like the prices at a restaurant that day, you can eat at home or do something different.
-There is a lot more agency to step away from prices that are not amenable to guests," Jan, the consultant said.
+There is a lot more agency to step away from prices that are not amenable to guests," Jan said.